-So Ground Penetrating Radar has been tried, tested and is reliable.
-However, a word of caution.
-A survey is only as good as the GPR surveyor, and the equipment used.
+So Ground Penetrating Radar has been tried and tested and is reliable—however, a word of caution.
+A survey is only as good as the GPR surveyor and the equipment used.
 Beware of survey companies with limited experience and a single GPR system who claim to be able to undertake any kind of GPR survey.

 GPR surveyors should be suitably experienced, use the most suitable equipment for a given survey type, know how to plan and conduct a GPR survey, and last, but by no means least, know how to process and interpret the data.

 For the right survey type, GPR can offer increased efficiency and cost savings.
-For example.
-GPR can locate buried objects or determine construction detail without the need for trial pits or opening up works; this means significant savings!
+For example, GPR can locate buried objects or determine construction detail without needing trial pits or opening up works; this means significant savings!

 A Sandberg GPR survey